wlillisdev/quiz-master/README.md

  - The results initally highlighted a few warnings.
      - [Erros From JShint](assets/readme/jshint-error.png)

- - Each item was adressed, The validation loop for the quizz was edited to remove eval.
+ - Each item was addressed, The validation loop for the quizz was edited to remove eval.
 And stack overflow suggested adding / /*jshint esversion: 6 */ to the notes this prevented this error.

  ![JShint Scan Pass](assets/readme/jshint-scan-pass.png)

 ## Manual Testing
   - All the site links were manually tested to see if they all worked ok and linked to the correct locations.
   - The form was checked that name and email were required, that the radio buttons functioned and that the submit button worked.
-  - The site was further tested using feedback from mentor,family and friends who checked it on diffrent devices they had.
+  - The site was further tested using feedback from mentor,family and friends who checked it on different  devices they had.
   - All of the page's features were tested on Google Chrome, Microsoft Edge, Mozilla Firefox, Safari, and Opera .
-  - Google Chrome's Developer Tool was used to inspect page elements during the build and helped indentify and debug issues within the HTML and CSS.
+  - Google Chrome's Developer Tool was used to inspect page elements during the build and helped identify  and debug issues within the HTML and CSS.
-  - The README.md was checked before final submission and links verfied.
+  - The README.md was checked before final submission and links verified.